lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 6. The `rdg` **MAY** have a child space element.
   * A `<space>` may be used when attempting to indicate a space left by the scribe intended to be filled in later.
 6. The `rdg` **SHOULD** include `@type=variation-absent`.
-  * The reason this is not a **MUST** is because the pattern of a present `lem` with a text value and a present but empty `rdg` element is a unique pattern that corresponds to the `variation-absent` type.
+  * The reason this is not a **MUST** is because the pattern of a present `lem` with a text value and a present, but empty `rdg` element is a unique pattern that corresponds to the `variation-absent` type.
 7. The `rdg` **MAY** include `@type=cause` with the following available enumerated values:
   * `homeoteleuton`
   * `homeoarchon`